 It only makes sense that any electric vehicle would be able to use any charging station.
 As Tesla is the first to dot the earth with it’s charging stations, they have the first say about how it is done.
 If you own a Ford F-150 Lightning, can you charge it in any Tesla charging station?

 Tesla has its proprietary charging connector at Tesla Charging Stations which only works on Tesla vehicles.
 Although they do provide an adapter to use other chargers but not the other way.
 Ford F-150 Lightning, just like other electric vehicles in the North America uses the standard SAE J1772 connector, so as you can see in the image below they are significantly different.
-Even it you find an adapter, the Tesla Charging stations require you to connect your vehicle through the Tesla app to be able to initiate the charge process which is not available at this time.
+The Tesla Charging stations require you to connect your vehicle through the Tesla app to be able to initiate the charge process.

 Ford F-150 Lightning Charging Connector Type